 Jerome S. Blackman, a Professor of Clinical Psychiatry and Behavioral Science at Eastern Virginia Medical School, explains this form of projection in his book 101 Defenses that “a special form of projection where you experience a part of your mind as ‘external’ to yourself.
 You might think someone or ‘society’ will criticize you, when actually you feel self-critical” (2003).

 A devastating impact of projection is the object upon which we project our undesirable traits, desires and thoughts often internalizes our discarded and disavowed traits.
 They fulfill the projections.

 This tendency to internalize makes projection a key weapon of control for the narcissist.
-The nastiness we cast upon significant others is often absorbed.
-A child becomes who their parents label them to be.
+Markedly, the nastiness we cast upon significant others is often absorbed.
+Hence, a child becomes who their parents label them to be.
 Lovers transform to fulfill the tales of insufficiency from the gaslighting and controlling partner.

 Phebe Cramer explains that describes internalization as incorporating “properties and characteristics” of an external object (2020).

 The narcissist flings their distasteful character onto the victim, and then berates the victim for their terribleness.
 The victim eventually escapes the confusion between beliefs about themselves and the labels projected on them by internalizing the labels and identifying with the traits.